timon-schelling/INEZ-challenge/README.md

 Download the dist.zib from the current release and extract it on your machine

 ### Usage
-Run the "launch" file depending on your OS
+Run the `launch` file depending on your OS

 Windows: